andonivizcaya/Mostly-Science/README.md

 ```
 Octave: %go to https://octave.sourceforge.io/packages.php and download the 'Symbolic Package'.
         %Follow the instructions to install.
-        %I you have problems to install it google your error or ask me.
+        %I you have problems to install it, google your error or ask me.
 ```

 ```